Organised in conjunction with LS telcom

 The course is not just an opportunity to learn; it is a unique opportunity to debate the latest thinking with world-renowned experts who helped develop the central principles of modern spectrum management.
 Further benefits include:

 - A chance to share experiences with colleagues from other countries

 - Comprehensive reading pack included

-- Ideal learning environment: the peaceful and historic grounds of Harris Manchester College
+- The peaceful and historic grounds of Harris Manchester College

 - Certificate on completion of the course